hzeller/timg/README.md

                          remove beforehand to get rid of an uneven border.
         --rotate=<exif|off> : Rotate according to included exif orientation. or 'off'.
 Default: exif.
+        -W, --fit-width: Scale to fit width of available space, even if it exceeds height.
-        --clear        : Clear screen first.
-Optional argument 'every' will clear before every image (useful with -w) -U, --upscale[=i]: Allow Upscaling.
+        -U, --upscale[=i]: Allow Upscaling.
 If an image is smaller than the available frame (e.g. an icon), enlarge it to fit.
                          Optional parameter 'i' only enlarges in integer steps.
-        -V             : Directly use Video subsystem.
+        --clear        : Clear screen first.
+Optional argument 'every' will clear before every image (useful with -w) -V             : Directly use Video subsystem.
 Don't probe image decoding first (useful, if you stream video from stdin) -I             : Only  use Image subsystem.
-Don't attempt video decoding --title[=<fmt_str>]: Print title above each image.
-Accepts the following format parameters: %f = full filename; %b = basename
-                                            %w = image width; %h = height
-                                            %D = internal decoder used
-                         If no parameter is given, defaults to "%f" Env-var override with TIMG_DEFAULT_TITLE
-        -f<filelist>   : Read newline-separated list of image files to show.
-                         Relative filenames are relative to current directory.
-                         (Can be provided multiple times.)
-        -F<filelist>   : like -f, but relative filenames considered relative to the directory containting the filelist.
+Don't attempt video decoding -w<seconds>    : Wait time between images (default: 0.0).
+        -wr<seconds>   : like above, but wait time between rows in grid.
+        -a             : Switch off anti-aliasing (default: on).
+        -g<w>x<h>      : Output geometry in character cells.
+Partial geometry leaving out one value -g<w>x or -gx<h> is possible, the other value it then derived from the terminal size.
-        -o<outfile>    : Write to <outfile> instead of stdout.
+                         Default derived from terminal size is 160x50 -o<outfile>    : Write to <outfile> instead of stdout.
         -E             : Don't hide the cursor while showing images.
-        --threads=<n>  : Run image decoding in parallel with n threads (Default 3, 3/4 #cores on this machine) --color8       : Choose 8 bit color mode for -ph or -pq --version      : Print version and exit.
+        --compress[=level]: Only for -pk or -pi: Compress image data.
+More CPU use, but less used bandwidth. (default: 1) --threads=<n>  : Run image decoding in parallel with n threads (Default 3, 3/4 #cores on this machine) --color8       : Choose 8 bit color mode for -ph or -pq --version      : Print detailed version including used libraries.
+                         (v1.5.1+)
         --verbose      : Print some stats after images shown.
         -h             : Print this help and exit.
         --help         : Page through detailed manpage-like help and exit.